alfrescas/drought_predictions/README.md

 We are also prepping code for machine learning and trying to determine whether our project is better suited for a liner regression to analyze correlation, or time series model to analyze forecasting.

+### Tools Used to Create Final Dashboard

+Our geographical topic lends well to using maps created in Tableau to show analysis and predictions based on usage and availability.
+We will also use Tableau to create charts relevant to our findings, and incorporate all of these visuals into Google Slides to pair with our analysis.
+We will also use interactive elements in our website design, buttons to select individual states and/or years and see a set of maps, or possibly a drop down or search filter.